 Note that you will lose a few mph of top speed with some clutch kits when running stock tires, but some may even get an increase in top speed due to lighter clutch weights.

-Look for a quality kit that is specifically made for your machine.
+Look for a quality kit that is specifically made for your vehicle.
 A flexible kit will work well with both stock and bigger tires without a significant top-end speed loss.

-A quality clutch kit from some leading providers like Dalton or EPI will set you back around $300, which is not that bad considering the benefits.
+A quality clutch kit from leading providers like Dalton or EPI will set you back around $300, which is not bad considering the benefits.

 Check this video to learn if you need a clutch kit or not: